Contents

 These documents provide guidelines on tax rates, calculation methods, declaration procedures, and exemptions, ensuring comprehensive regulation of natural resource exploitation in Vietnam.
 This article summarises these key components of the law.

-For more information see: Vietnam’s Natural Resources Tax
+For more information, see: Vietnam’s Natural Resources Tax

 What’s next?

-Vietnam’s mining industry is a key sector, rich in resources such as coal, bauxite, and rare earths, contributing significantly to the economy.
 The government encourages foreign investment through joint ventures, focusing on modernising the sector while enforcing strict regulations to promote sustainability and environmental protection.
-Despite opportunities, challenges include foreign ownership limits on strategic minerals and fluctuating global commodity prices.

 With this in mind, to keep abreast of what’s happening in Vietnam’s mining industry, foreign mining industry professionals should make sure to subscribe to the-shiv.

 First published September 20, 2024.
-Last updated January 30, 2025.
+Last updated February 18, 2026.